Wootton Bassett (horse): 2011: three-year-old season

 Wootton Bassett began his second campaign at Longchamp on 15 May when he started favourite for the Poule d'Essai des Poulains but after leading for most of the way he was overtaken in the last 200 metres and sustained his first defeat as came home fifth of the fourteen runners behind Tin Horse.
 At Royal Ascot in June he made little impact in the St James's Palace Stakes as he finished seventh behind Frankel beaten fourteen lengths by the winner.
 Wootton Bassett was dropped back to sprint distances for his two remaining races but failed to recover his juvenile form as he finished fifth behind Moonlight Cloud in the Prix Maurice de Gheest at Deauville Racecourse in August and thirteenth behind Dream Ahead in the Haydock Sprint Cup on 3 September.

 Stud record

 Wootton Bassett was retired from racing to become a breeding stallion.
 He was based at the Haras d'Etreham in France before being sold to stand for the Coolmore Stud in 2020.
+His stallion fee in the 2023 season was €150,000, which was increased to €200,000 for 2024.

+He died aged 17 on 23 September 2025 at Coolmore Australia stud from influenza brought on by choke.
+At the time of his death he was standing for an Australian record fee of AU$385,000.

 Notable progeny

-Wootton Bassett's 5 Group One winners:
+Wootton Bassett's 17 Group One winners: